leomrtns/curupixa/docs/references.md

  * http://www.concentric.net/~Ttwang/tech/inthash.htm (now available at https://gist.github.com/badboy/6267743)
  * http://burtleburtle.net/bob/hash/integer.html

-The rolling hash algorithm for genomics (not incorporated into biomcmc-lib yet) was inspired by the [linclust algorithm](https://github.com/soedinglab/MMseqs2).
+The rolling hash algorithm for genomics (not incorporated yet) was inspired by the [linclust algorithm](https://github.com/soedinglab/MMseqs2).
-Their implementation is clean and very fast, but (at least at the time of our implementation) does not compute the reverse strand &mdash; since it works with a reduced amino acid alphabet.
+Their implementation is clean and very fast, but (at least at the time of my implementation) does not compute the reverse strand &mdash; since it works with a reduced amino acid alphabet.

 #### hash table